 - Online communication can create a false sense of intimacy and closeness.
 Researchers call this the hyperpersonal effect of online communication versus face-to-face relationships.
 This effect is a risk to an emotionally immature tween or teen.

 - Law enforcement has connected some apps used by minors (including Yellow) directly to predators.

 - Remind kids: If you do get a suspicious, mean, or obscene message on any social network, to report the account and to let an adult know.

-- If you haven’t already installed filtering software on both your child’s phone and PC, now might be a good time.
+- If you haven’t already installed security protection on both your child’s phone, now might be a good time.
 Many programs offer site blocking as well as reports that tell you what social networks your child spends the most time on.

 Most people want to meet new people and find that special connection, which someone else who “gets it.”
 Your child is no different, and his or her journey into relationships is just beginning.
 As parents, we can stay alert, coach from the sidelines without judging, and remind them of the risks they may ignore as hormones and excitement close in.

 While it’s tempting to go on your child’s phone and delete every potentially dangerous app, there’s a higher goal, and that is to become an approachable parent.
 Rather than throw down the gauntlet, take the time to talk with your kids about their social lives, friendships, and romantic relationships.
 Try to support without judging; coach without condemning.
 You’ll find that once communication and trust are solid, setting boundaries on app use will be your child’s expectation and not the start of the next world war.